The Clayer: Surfacing

 - how to make image transfers templates

 - carving your own stamps from rubber blocks for your clay surfaces

 - printing with your hand carved stamps

 - How to work with imagery on a three dimensional piece

 14. What will I need, as far as studio equipment, to take the course?

 You will need a space to work that is clay freindly.
 A table surface and basic clay tools.
 It is optimal that you have access to a kiln but it is not mandatory.
 You can practice all the techniques and learn from all the demonstrations with or without firing your pieces or use of a kiln.

 15. Will I get individual feedback on my work?

-I will not be commenting on work individually, however I will be selecting five pieces of work per week to make comments and give constructive (positive) critiques on through out the six week course.
-You will be able to upload images of your works in progress to our private classroom space.
-Everyone will be encouraged to give one another feedback on one another's work throughout the ecourse.
+I am not able to comment on everything but you will be able to upload images of your works in progress to our private classroom space.
+I give feedback as much as possible and everyone taking the ecourse is encouraged to give one another feedback on their work throughout the ecourse.

 16. Do I have to check into the course at specific times?